GateSolutionsAssuranceProtocolProofDocsPricingRequest pilot

 offline-verifiable proof, forever

-Reference server + client harness in the repo (mcp-server/passport-demo.mjs); demand side via @emilia-protocol/require-receipt.
+Reference server + client harness in the repo (mcp-server/passport-demo.mjs); demand side via @emilia-protocol/require-receipt and @emilia-protocol/mcp-guard add Receipt Required to an MCP server →

 What you get today